 G Suite provides a ton of benefits on its own.
 That’s probably why upward of 3 million businesses are using it.
-Yet, its third-party apps marketplace can help fill the gaps, provide additional functionality that you didn’t even know you needed, and sometimes even replace some of the functions of Google’s core apps.
+Yet, its third-party apps marketplace can help fill the gaps, give you more functionality that you didn’t even know you needed, and even replace some of the functions of Google’s core apps with something better.

-We’ve looked at five major areas for businesses: productivity, project management, sales and CRM, administration and marketing.
-In each case, we’ve looked at all the contenders to determine the winner.
+We’ve looked at five major areas for businesses: productivity, project management, sales and CRM, administration, and marketing.
+In each case, we’ve looked at all the contenders to determine which apps are must-haves.

 Everyone knows about G Suite’s core productivity apps.
-While they’re not as powerful or well-developed as their Microsoft equivalents, they’re easy to use and improving constantly.
-So there’s no need to hunt for a good tool to create sheets, documents or slides: Sheets, Docs and Slides has you covered.
+They’re easy to use and improving constantly.
+So there’s no need to hunt for a good document tools.
+Sheets, Docs and Slides has you covered.

 A lot of documentation is passed on in PDF format.
-If you’re sick of printing, signing, and then scanning PDFs, Docusign may be for you.
+If you’re sick of printing, signing, and then scanning PDFs, I strongly recommend Docusign.

 When you get a PDF, you can drag your electronic signature and other data onto it, then return it to the sender.
 It’s free to use the core service, with DocuSign making its money via premium features like branding.

-Another tool worth looking at is Lumin, which works automatically with Google Drive and Gmail and allows you to view and edit PDFs without downloading them.
+Another tool worth looking at is Lumin which works automatically with Google Drive and Gmail.
+It allows you to view and edit PDFs without downloading them.